 - 13. The Annual General Meeting is to be composed of the following delegates: - a.
 Association: Every Club/Association/League in good standing shall have one (1) vote for registering. - b.
 Board of Directors: Each SLA Board Member shall have one (1) vote. - 14.
-The Annual General Meeting of the Saskatchewan Lacrosse Association shall normally be held on the third weekend of October each year.
-This may be changed at the discretion of SLA Executive. - 15.
+The Annual General Meeting of the Saskatchewan Lacrosse Association will be held within four months after the Fiscal Year End. - 15.
 That the Saskatchewan Lacrosse Association Annual General Meeting be rotated throughout the province to Club/Associations willing to co-host this event.
 The location of the following year's Annual General Meeting shall be determined at the current Annual General Meeting. - 16.
 Each delegate present at the Annual General Meeting in conformity with Bylaw 13.a and shall have the right to (One)1 vote. - 17.
 Each Club or Association shall appoint one delegate, who shall cast the votes for that Club or Association. - 18.
 Voting shall proceed by a show of hands, unless three (3) delegates request a ballot prior to the calling of the vote by the Chairperson. - 19.
 In the event the vote results in a tie, the Chairperson shall cast the deciding vote.

 - 20. Except for "special resolutions," an affirmative vote will be indicated by a simple majority of delegates present. - 21.
 Any proposed Constitution, Policy or Bylaw changes or amendments that have been forwarded to the Saskatchewan Lacrosse Association office, in accordance with 2.05.2, will require a simple majority to pass at the Annual General meeting. - 22.
-Any Constitution, Policy, or Bylaw changes or amendments that are brought to the Annual General Meeting floor not in accordance with 2.05.2 will require a two-thirds (2/3) majority to come to the floor in order to voted upon. - 23.
-If there are any Policy changes that involve a particular sector, changes may be voted upon and approved in the specific sector's operating policy. - 24.
+Any Constitution, Policy, or Bylaw changes or amendments that are brought to the Annual General Meeting floor not in accordance with Bylaw 30 will require a two-thirds (2/3) majority to come to the floor in order to voted upon. - 23.
+If there are any Policy changes that involve a sector, changes may be voted upon and approved in the specific sector's operating policy. - 24.
 If changes are made to a sector's operating policy, the following rules must be followed: - a.
 Any policy that is changed must not contradict the Canadian Lacrosse Association and Saskatchewan Lacrosse Association's Bylaws and Policies. - b.
 Does not involve Saskatchewan Lacrosse Association monetary issues. - 25.
 Membership fees shall be the exclusive domain of the General Meetings of the Association. - 26.
 Any point not covered by the present Bylaws or the Policy Handbook shall remain the exclusive responsibility of the Executive. - 27.
 These Bylaws may be amended at any General Meeting of the Association.